rotanov/fefu-mmorpg-protocol/README.md

     x: <global map space x coordinate of target point>
     y: <global map space y coordinate of target point>
-    ammoId: <id of an ammo to use with this weapon>

 This section is to be completed.

 ### Response

     message: <text describing what's happened as a result of usage>
-    result: one of: ok, badId, badSlot, badAmmoId, badPos
+    result: one of: ok, badId, badSlot, badPos

 # Testing